joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - What Personally identifiable information (PII) are we storing in our systems?
 - Secrets, where are we going to store them?
-- Roles and permissions for each env
+- Roles, security groups and permissions for each env
 - From which countries are we going to store data?
+- VPNs

 ---